nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 `brew install git cmake libuv libmicrohttpd openssl hwloc`

-Clone, or in other words, save the xmrig mining software with git:
+Clone, or in other words, save the xmrig mining software to your computer with git:

 `git clone https://github.com/xmrig/xmrig.git`